maggie-msc/affective-task-manager/README.md

 As a task manager, the web app can create tasks, collabrate on tasks with other users, and add detail to their tasks.
 As a 'mood' manager, the web app can track moods the user enters, track how the user feels about completeing a certain tasks, and suggest action points for the user to either improve their moods to become more positive or maintain a positive mood.

+## Aim of the Project
+To improve the web task manager with better functionality, design, and have a more structured code base.

 ## Languages
 HTML
 CSS